When planning your Hawaiian islands vacation, there are so many amazing attractions, it’s hard to choose what to do in Hawaii!

 And at the top, you’re rewarded with one of the most gorgeous 360-degree views you’ll get in Oahu.
 It’s a popular hike for a reason!

-You can combine a sunrise hike up Diamond Head with visiting the Halona Blowhole (#16) and exploring Oahu’s North Shore on this 5-star-rated Diamond Head hike and North Shore tour.
+You can combine a sunrise hike up Diamond Head with visiting the Halona Blowhole (#16) and exploring Oahu’s North Shore on this 5-star-rated, small-group Diamond Head hiking and North Shore tour.

-If you’re like us, snorkeling with turtles is high up on your Hawaii bucket list!
+If you’re like us, snorkeling with sea turtles is high up on your list of must-do things in Hawaii!

-Turtle Canyon is absolutely the place to cross this off.
+On Oahu, Turtle Canyon is the place to cross this off.
 A turtle “cleaning station,” it’s well-known for the many Hawaiian green sea turtles that swim above the reef, while reef fish swim around them and clean their shells.

 Surfing is by far one of the best things to do in Hawaii.